mshendrikx/footcontrol/README.md

-# footcontrol
+# FootDraw
-Flask app to control football games
+System for drawing players in football teams